How to Repeat Previous Command in Excel?

 To repeat the previous command using the shortcut key, press and hold the following keys together:

-Repeating the Previous Action with the Repeat Command
+Repeating the Previous Command with the Repeat Command

 To repeat the previous action using the Repeat command, simply add the quick command option on the top menu bar of your Excel worksheet.
 It can be done as follows: